Car loans interest rate comparison

 • Minimum repayments.
 Ask what your minimum repayment amounts will be and check that this is affordable on your income and budget.

 • Repayment structure.
-Check how often you need to make repayments, how you make them and if you're able to make extra repayments or repay your loan early without penalty.
+Check how often you need to make repayments, if you can make extra repayments and repay your loan early without penalty, or if you need to make a balloon payment.

 • Fees.
 Some loans come with monthly account fees or administration fees, establishment fees or early repayment fees.